fkooman/php-saml-idp/README.md

 ## SP

     $ cp config/config.php.example config/config.php
+    $ cp config/metadata.php.example config/metadata.php

-Modify `config/config.php` to add your SP(s).
+Modify `config/config.php` to configure the IdP, modify `config/metadata.php` to add your SP(s).

 Generate a salt:

     $ php bin/generate-salt.php

-And use that for `secretSalt` in the configuration file.
+And use that for `secretSalt` in the `config/config.php` file.

 ## Generate X.509 Certificates